Lewis & Clark College: Campus

 as well as an independent architecture blog.

 Residence halls

-All students are required to live on campus for the first two years, unless already a Portland resident, over the age of 21 before the start of the Fall term, are married, or are a transfer student with at least 61 credit hours.
+All students are required to live on campus for the first two years, excepting those already residents of Portland, those over the age of 21 before the start of the fall term, married students, and transfer students with at least 61 credit hours.

 Most Lewis & Clark College residence halls are co-ed.
 While individual rooms generally house one gender, students may opt otherwise under the college's gender-neutral housing policy.